 Tulips belong to the genus Tulipa in thelily family (Liliaceae).
-There are over 3000 different varieties of cultivated Tulips.
+There are around 100 species and over 3000 different varieties of cultivated Tulips.
 They grow wild in Central Asia, through Siberia to China.

 White Tulips symbolize purity, orange Tulips symbolize energy and passion, while purple Tulips mean royalty.

 Although Tulips are associated with Holland, their cultivation began in the Ottoman Empire.
 The first Tulips were cultivated by Turkish growers as early as 1000 AD.